-with probability at least $1 - \alpha$. \end{theorem} The proof of Theorem \ref{thm:consistency}, which can be found in the Appendix, relies on the generalized self-concordance \citep{bach2010self} of the multinomial negative log-likelihood.
-In our proof, we have an exact condition on the magnitude of $n$ needed for the result of Theorem 1 to hold.
+with probability at least $1 - \alpha$. \end{theorem} The proof of Theorem \ref{thm:consistency}, which can be found in the Supplementary Material, relies on a property of the multinomial negative log-likelihood closely related to self-concordance \citep{bach2010self}.
+In our proof, we have a precise condition on the magnitude of $n$ needed for the result of Theorem \ref{thm:consistency} to hold.